-One of the talks that really got me thinking was about Mobprogramming by Tobbe Andeberg and Ville Svärd.
-Not the technique itself but rather the implications of such a team…
+One of the talks that really got me thinking was about mob programming by Tobbe Andeberg and Ville Svärd.
+Not the technique itself but rather the implications of such a team.

-No - I didn’t say: work this way (neither Walk this way, btw).
-I said: What if … we worked this way?
+No, I didn’t say “work this way” (neither walk this way, btw).
+I said: What if… we worked this way?
 What would happen?

 How would our work flow?

 What would happen with the flow of our work if everyone in the team worked together?
-Firstly, how many items would “be on the board”.
+Firstly, how many items would “be on the board”?
 Yes, one single item would be worked on at the same time.

 What would happen with roles?

-| | If everyone was working in a mob… there will still be specialists of course.
-I’m the one that’s best on doing database-work, i have tested stuff like this before, I have coded in Javascript before.
+If everyone was working in a mob… there would still be specialists, of course.
+I’m the one that’s best at doing database work, I have tested stuff like this before, I have coded in JavaScript before.
 Even I’m the customer.
-But since we’re sitting in a group that work against a common goal those roles will not be that important.
-In fact we probably want to smooth the roles out.
+But since we’re sitting in a group that works towards a common goal, those roles will not be that important.
+In fact, we probably want to smooth the roles out.
 Why, indeed, are you the only one that knows how to test this?
-Isn’t that a risk.
+Isn’t that a risk?

 Care deeply about this.
 Now

 The only downside is that you cannot tell someone to care.
-“Now you listen to me; Care about this timesheet software.
+“Now you listen to me; care about this timesheet software.
 Do it.
 Now!”
 It simply doesn’t work that way.

-Interestingly enough it’s much easier to say: “Make sure that the database is up to date”, “You’re in charge of quality for this product”, “When something enters this area of the table you shall move it over there.
+Interestingly enough, it’s much easier to say: “Make sure that the database is up to date”, “You’re in charge of quality for this product”, “When something enters this area of the table you shall move it over there.
 As fast as possible”.

-Nothing beats give a crap
+Nothing beats giving a crap.

 More on roles